blog

 Why Technical SEO is Critical Before the Holidays

 Every year, Q4 makes or breaks revenue goals for online retailers.
-Black Friday, Cyber Monday, and holiday shopping bring massive surges in traffic — but that surge can quickly become a liability if your site isn’t technically prepared.
+Black Friday, Cyber Monday, and holiday shopping bring massive surges in traffic and sales.
+You need to begin preparing in Q2 and be wrapping up holiday SEO preparation by Q3.

 • Minify CSS, JavaScript, and HTML.

-• Implement lazy loading for product images and carousels.
+• Implement lazy loading for product images and carousels that are below the fold.

 Use Structured Data to Win Rich Results

 Holiday shoppers often search for specifics: prices, reviews, stock availability.
-Structured data helps your listings stand out in SERPs.
+Structured data helps your listings stand out in SERPs (Google Shopping, Image/Video Carousels, and the blue links).

 Clean Up Errors and Redirects

-• Redirect discontinued products to relevant category or replacement items.
+• Redirect discontinued or products that are 404 to relevant category or replacement items.

 Retailers often forget to clean up holiday landing pages from the previous year.
 Reuse or redirect those URLs instead of leaving them broken.